19hours/sg-statutes/Acts/Income Tax Act.md

 [Act 37 of 2014 wef 27/11/2014]

-(b) any interest derived from any qualifying project debt securities issued during the period from 1st November 2006 to 31st March 2017 (both dates inclusive), subject to such conditions as the Minister may impose;
+(b) any interest derived from any qualifying project debt securities issued during the period from 1 November 2006 to 31 December 2022 (both dates inclusive), subject to such conditions as the Minister may impose;

 [53/2007; 34/2008; 22/2011; 19/2013]

 [Act 37 of 2014 wef 21/02/2014]

 [Act 37 of 2014 wef 27/11/2014]

+[Act 45 of 2018 wef 01/04/2017]

 (c) any interest liable to be paid on or after 21st February 2014 by a person to a branch in Singapore of a company incorporated outside Singapore and not known to him to be resident in Singapore.